alexstoica-1/Hypoxic-Cell-Detection/README.md

 #### Logistic Regression (97% ACCURACY)

-Here we once again show the results of our best model in the gridsearch using the cross calidation.

 #### K-Nearest Neighbors (94.5% ACCURACY)

-The code follow the same format as in the logistic regression but this time we get a lower but still impressive accuracy of 94.5 percent.

 #### Support Vector Machine and Kernel SVM (97% ACCURACY)

-Moving to the SVM, again with the same format, we are back to the 97% accuracy which we got with the logistic regression as well.
-This suggests that in all of our dimensions, the data is quite linearly separable.
-This result is also confirmed below by the very little improvement when using kernel SVM.

 #### Kernel Support Vector Machine (97.5% ACCURACY)

 #### Naive Bayes (82% ACCURACY)

-In the Naive Bayes model we get significantly lower accuracy than on the previous models.
-Since the Naive Bayes model assumes that the features are conditionally independent, a lower accuracy would suggest that our dataset does not meet these expectations.
-Our dataset likely has more complex feature interactions and thus we get a lower result here than in the previous cases.

 #### Random Forest (94.6% ACCURACY)

-Moving to the random forests we get an accuracy of around 94%.
-Random forests are sometimes prone to overfitting but looking at the results of our predictions on the test set we see that the model is well trained.

 ### HCC1806